-Collinson (2006) highlighted the several common features of the professionals working in research management in British Higher-Education Institutions (HEIs), such as: the i) the wide range of roles; ii) the cross-boundary interaction with academics, and iii) "occupational identity issues".
-These thin boundaries between academics and non-academics and new identities within HEIs were also evidenced by Whitchurch (2008) who proposes the term "third space professionals" to individuals that perform managing roles, with a diversified background and a non-academic contract, that undertake activities between the professional and academic spheres.
-A second type of space is defined by Shelly (2010) as the "shifting area", highlighting the shared space where the research management field crosses into the academic domain.
-Santiago et al (2006) had previously defined the increasingly specialized role of these professionals as 'being able to define missions, objectives and strategies; having capacity to manage financial and human resources and to assume strong management leadership, in contrast to traditional academic styles of negotiation and consensus building'.
-More recently, Agostinho et al (2020) propose the term "Professionals at the Interface of Science" (PIoS) as an umbrella identity that encompasses all these roles and profiles of professionals.
+Collinson (2006) highlighted several common features between professionals working in research management in British Higher-Education Institutions (HEIs), such as i) the wide range of roles; ii) the cross-boundary interaction with academics, and iii) their 'occupational identity issues'.
+These thin boundaries between academics and non-academics and new identities within HEIs were also evidenced by Whitchurch (2008), who proposes the term third space professionals to refer to individuals who perform managing roles, with a diversified background and a non-academic contract, and who undertake activities between the professional and academic spheres.

+On a similar note, the second type of space is defined by Shelly (2010) as the shifting area', highlighting the shared space where research management crosses into the academic domain.
+Santiago et al. (2006) had previously defined the increasingly specialised role of these professionals as "being able to define missions, objectives and strategies; having capacity to manage financial and human resources and to assume strong management leadership, in contrast to traditional academic styles of negotiation and consensus building".

+More recently, Agostinho et al. (2020) proposed the term Professionals at the Interface of Science (PIoS) as an umbrella identity that encompasses all these professional roles and profiles.

-Despite the different terminology and conceptual framework proposed to define these professionals, all authors acknowledge that Research Managers and Administrators operate at these different levels/ stages of research development:
+Despite the different terminology and conceptual framework proposed to define these professionals, all authors acknowledge that Research Managers and Administrators operate at different levels/ stages of research development:

-- upstream of research to attract/advocate for/ define strategy for research funding, projects and partnerships (with both academia and industry); - during the research to support the research activity itself (e.g. post-award management, technological platform management, ethical compliance management, intellectual property management); - downstream of research broadening the impact of research (e.g. outreach, science communication, facilitating the impact on understanding, learning & participation; creativity, culture and society; social welfare; commerce & economy; public policy, law & services; health, wellbeing & animal welfare; production; the environment; practitioners & professional services). - Transversal areas: RMAs also develop their work in cross-cutting issues that are transversal to upstream and downstream phases of research, such as responsible research and innovation, gender, ethics and several broader areas of researcher development.
+- upstream of research to attract/ advocate for/define a strategy for research funding projects and partnerships (with both academia and industry); - during the research to support research activity itself (e.g. post-award management, technological platform management, ethical compliance management, intellectual property management); - downstream of research broadening the impact of research (e.g. outreach, science communication, facilitating the impact on understanding, learning & participation; creativity, culture and society; social welfare; commerce & economy; public policy, law & services; health, wellbeing & animal welfare; production; the environment; practitioners & professional services). - transversal areas RMAs also develop their work in cross-cutting issues that are transversal to upstream and downstream phases of research, such as responsible research and innovation, gender, ethics and several broader areas of researcher development.